Mehrdad Khonsari: Family background

 Mehrdad Khonsari is the third son of Parviz khonsari (a prominent Iranian statesman) and Asefe Asefi (president of Iran's Parents Teaches Association (1967–1979) and university professor).
-He is the great-grandson of Ghaem Magham Farahani (died 1835, an Iranian prime minister in the early 19th century).
+He is the great-grandson of Ghaem Magham Farahani.
 He is married to Mandana Alebhouyeh and together they have two daughters, Bibinaz (born 1980) and Golnaz (born 1990).

 Academic background

 Mehrdad Khonsari received his primary and secondary schooling in Iran, Ireland, France, England and the United States where he was awarded a high school diploma in 1967 from Bellaire Senior High School in Houston, Texas.

-Mehrdad Khonsari next attended New York University to study Electrical Engineering before transferring to the School of Foreign Service at Georgetown University in Washington, DC were in 1972 he received his undergraduate degree (Bachelor of Science in Foreign Service).
+Mehrdad Khonsari next attended New York University to study Electrical Engineering before transferring to the Walsh School of Foreign Service at Georgetown University in Washington, D.C. were in 1972 he received his undergraduate degree (Bachelor of Science in Foreign Service).
 Following his entry into the Iranian Foreign Service, he was later sent on a scholarship to The Fletcher School of Law and Diplomacy where he completed his master's degree in 1976 which was followed in 1978 with an M.A.L.D.
 (Master of Art in Law and Diplomacy).
 Although Mehrdad Khonsari was admitted to the Fletcher School's PhD program, the completion of his thesis was disrupted by the advent of the Iranian Revolution.
 However, having switched to the London School of Economics and Political science (LSE), he was able to obtain his PhD in the field of International Relations in 1995.
 His thesis was titled The National Movement of the Iranian Resistance 1979-1991: The role of a banned opposition movement in international politics.